Writing a PRD

 Where to Save Your PRD

-Place your PRD file in the.taskmaster/docs
+Place your PRD file in the.taskmaster/docs folder in your project.

 - You can have multiple PRDs per project.